mmhlego/Echo-Server/README.md

-# Version 1.1
+# Version 1.2

--   Removed CORS: Now any connection will be able to connect to you server
+-   Better log on connection

--   Added admin panel documentations
+-   Now the data from each client, get broadcasted to all clients and enables the "Forward Server" functionality.

 # Instructions